toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-09-25-BlazCTF-2024-Writeups.md

 >>> 0xbe4a501b341b01ad766cbe306b95dd03e02d1af588110f12bc93b7eedce71a20
 ```

 2. Sign the proposal hash with the player's private key.
-Note that we want to sign the proposal hash and not hash it again, so pass the `--no-hash` flag:
+Note that we want to sign the proposal hash and not hash it again, so pass the `--no-hash` flag to do this:

 ```javascript
 cast wallet sign --no-hash --private-key  0xa7c3cc196ea8a05f49d06121e12299fb686b7b477ec0b048e8120fb5ac86d167 0xbe4a501b341b01ad766cbe306b95dd03e02d1af588110f12bc93b7eedce71a20